MatiasFrank/scalgoproto/doc/schema.md

 ##### Lists

-Tabels elements an also be lists.
+Table elements can also be lists.
 In the example below several lists are declared:

     table MyTable @5D99E0AD {
         a: list I32;